ereverman/DC_Genomics_Jan2021/2_AssessingReadQuality.md

 * Data are paired-end, so there will be two files for every sample
   * Enables both ends of the DNA to be sequenced
   * Helps align reads over repetitive regions of the genome more precisely
-    A. Sequencing starts with library preparation.
+    1. Sequencing starts with library preparation.
 Genomic DNA (or cDNA if starting from RNA) is fragmented size-selected.
 5’ and 3’ adapters are ligated.
 (Adapters can include sample-specific indices).
-    B. Library is loaded into a flow cell and the fragments bind to short sequences that are complementary to the adapters.
+    2. Library is loaded into a flow cell and the fragments bind to short sequences that are complementary to the adapters.
 Bridge amplification generates clusters of primed templates across the flow cell.
-    C. Sequencing by synthesis occurs as bases are added to the sequencing primer in a series of cycles.
+    3. Sequencing by synthesis occurs as bases are added to the sequencing primer in a series of cycles.
 Bases are fluorescently labeled and when they are incorporated, they emit a base-specific wavelength that is decoded in an output file.
 One base is incorporated each cycle.
 The number of cycles determines the length of the read.

   * Paired-end reads can help with sequence assembly, especially if the reference genome is high quality (is with model organisms)